docutils/docutils/docutils/docs/ref/rst/restructuredtext.rst

 manuals (`directive option`_ values of type "length__" or "percentage__").
 In the `document tree`_, they are stored in attributes of type `measure`_.

+It is up to the processing system to provide a fallback/workaround or raise an error if the output format does not support a unit (or values without unit).
+For the behaviour of the Docutils writers, see the `writer documentation`_.

 .. _directive option: `directive options`_
 __ directives.html#length
 __ directives.html#percentage